savvydb42/MicrosoftLearning-DP100/labdocs/README.md

 > - Update labs to reflect recent changes in the Azure Machine Learning service and SDK.
 > - Add new labs on topics related to responsible machine learning.
 >
+> On Dec 7th 2020, Azure ML SDK 1.19.0 was released.
+In this release, estimators are deprecated; so any labs that use estimators will fail.
+We'll be releasing a refreshed version of the course next week, which will address this (and other) issues.
+In the meantime, you can apply either of the following workarounds:
+> - Pin the SDK version to 1.18.0 (so in steps to install the SDK, use pip install azureml-sdk==1.18.0.
+However, you might experience some compatibility issues in later labs)
+> - Use the updated labs (which will be the "official" labs for the refreshed course from next week onwards) at https://aka.ms/mslearn-dp100 - they more or less follow the same flow as the existing labs, but do not use estimators.
+>
 > After a short interval, this repo will be archived.

 ## Course Labs